Nazeri Lajim: Personal life

 Nazeri bin Lajim was born in 1958.
 He, his younger sister Nazira (born in 1960) and nine other siblings were born to a British father and Malay mother.
 Their father, who served as an administrator in the colonial British army, originally provided the family with a good income and fairly affluent life until the 1970s, when he lost his job as a result of the British Army removing all of its troops in Singapore.
 Nazeri's father initially planned to relocate to London to continue his tenure in the British army, but Nazeri's mother refused to leave Singapore due to her inability to communicate in English.
 As a result of Nazeri's father losing his job, the family fortunes declined greatly, and it took a toll on the health of Nazeri's father, who suffered a stroke and later died at age 45 the same year Nazeri was 18.

-The financial problems and death of her husband led to Nazeri's mother, who used to be a housewife, to take on multiple jobs to take care of her eleven children, who were all eventually had to fend for themselves, and some of them went to live in Malaysia.
+The financial problems and death of her husband led to Nazeri's mother, who used to be a housewife, to take on multiple jobs to take care of her eleven children, who all eventually had to fend for themselves, and some of them went to live in Malaysia.
 Nazeri was also physically abused frequently by his eldest brother.
 Due to his mother's negligence and lack of parental care and attention, Nazeri, who had only a primary school education, began to stay away from home more often and was addicted to drugs when he was 14.
 It led to him going in and out of prison frequently for nearly three-quarters of his life.
 He reportedly did not receive much rehabilitation behind bars despite the help given to him.

 Nazeri was married sometime in the 1990s and fathered a son in 1998.
 However, the couple divorced as a result of Nazeri's drug addiction and frequent imprisonment.
 Still, despite the divorce, Nazeri's ex-wife still loved him, and he maintained a close relationship with his ex-wife, son and step-daughter.